DustinWehr/disjoint-intervals-set-python/README.md

 # Todo

-- USE MUTABLE STRUCTS FOR INTERVALS
-- Mypy
-- Optimal `get_intersecting`
-- Remove sortedlist implementation?
-- Try using as part of list data structure that supports efficient insert/delete ops.

 ## Done

+- tried. only helped very slightly, and I think had some drawbacks.
+USE MUTABLE STRUCTS FOR INTERVALS -
+- pass.
+Optimal `get_intersecting`
+- pass.
+Try using as part of list data structure that supports efficient insert/delete ops.
+- done.
+Mypy
+- done.
+Remove sortedlist implementation?
 - Look into CPython's `bisect` for `blist`; didn't look at the C code.
 See commit 21ba8e56 for approach taken.
 - Rename `DisjointIntervalsFast`, make it an ABC, and give list and blist implementations their own classes.